htsrjdrouse/daksh-toolchanger-v2/Klipper/klipper_concepts.md

-# Concepts about klipper programming environment as it relates to toolchanging. #
+# Concepts about klipper programming environment as it relates to tool changing and crash_detection. #

 ## SAVE_GCODE_STATE ##